cavejay/qer/spec.md

 ### [GET] /api/:channel

 Making a `GET /api/:channel` request to Qer should return the next payload in the channel's queue.
 The Body of the GET request should be empty.
-If there are no more payloads in the Channel's queue then this should be informed via a response code (below)
+If there are no more payloads in the Channel's queue then ir should be treated as an uncreated channel and the client should be informed via a response code (below)

 **URI Parameters**